Facilities & Amenities

 In every season, stunning mountain vistas and serene lakes will inspire your senses and offer your spirit a place for renewal.
 Cottages and gathering spaces at Isabella Freedman are nestled at the base of a wooded ridge dotted with miles of hiking trails.

-Enjoy the simplicity, comfort, and charm of our quaint lodging.
-Nine lodges, each with its own unique character, house well-appointed climate-controlled rooms which accommodate up to 150 guests.
+Enjoy the comfort and charm of our country lodging.
+Nine lodges, each with its own unique character, house well-appointed climate-controlled rooms which accommodate up to 160 guests.

 Some buildings have rooms with private baths; others offer shared bathrooms for two or three rooms.
 Handicap-accessible rooms are available upon request.

 The most spacious of our lodging, 30 rooms each with a private bathroom.
 Most have both a queen bed and one twin, a few rooms have either just a queen or two twins.
+Each standard room has a mini-fridge.
 Buildings: Weinberg, Scheuer, May, and Pine

 A total of 14 total rooms, each pair share a hallway bathroom.
 Rooms have either one queen bed, two twin beds, or both a queen and a twin bed.
+Some rooms have mini-fridges or access to shared refrigerator space.
 Buildings: Cedar, Blue Heron, and Maple

 These 18 rooms have either two twins or a bunkbed and a twin, with access to a shared bathroom in the interior hallway.
+Dorm rooms have access to shared refrigerator space.
 Buildings: Elm and Kaufman

 Innovative chefs create farm-to-table magic with ingredients that reflect our values in the larger world.
 Organic, local, and fair-trade products are purchased to promote environmental stewardship, vibrant local economies, good working conditions, and animal welfare.